AndrewMathas/WebQuiz/README.rst

 Tests
 -----
-Very simple syntax tests for WebQuizTeX_.
+Very simple syntax tests for WebQuiz_.
 The main tests are really the files in the doc/examples directory.
 The files here are:

 \*.tex
-    latex source files that generate errors when run through WebQuizTeX_
+    latex source files that generate errors when run through WebQuiz_

 \*.expected
     expected log output from source files